DavidJones418/pride-icons/README.md

 The `sizes="any"` attribute is a bit of a hack to prevent Chrome, Edge and Firefox fetching `/favicon.ico`, even though they support SVG icons.
 Safari will fetch both and use `/favicon.ico` as it does not (yet) support SVG icons.
 All browsers may use `/apple-touch-icon.png` when they require a flat square icon.

+> **Note**
-> ℹ️ Safari aggressively caches favicons, ignoring caching headers and markup changes.
+> Safari aggressively caches favicons, ignoring caching headers and markup changes.
 To get new icons to show up during testing:
 >
 > 1. Quit Safari.
 > 2. **Finder > Go > Go to Folder...** and enter `~/Library/Safari/Favicon Cache`.